qaul/qaul.net/docs/contributors/src/intro.md

-# Introduction
+# qaul.net Contributors Guide

-Welcome to the `qaul.net` contributors' manual!
+Welcome to the *qaul.net Contributors Guide*!

 This guide is open and publicly editable.
 You can find it's sources in our [gitlab repository].